Skip to content

 Around this time I had also been photographing the dirty windows of my caravan studio.
 Snail trails.
 Dust.
 Cobwebs.
 Dead flies.
 I became obsessed with surface.

 I started thinking about photogravure screens.
 About stochastic screens to give printing plates a microscopic dot texture so they can hold etching ink .
-About how the viewer might not know whether they’re looking at wax, rain, chemical residue, or something organic that actually crawled there.
+About how the viewer might not know whether they’re looking at wax, rain, chemical residue, or something living that actually crawled there, leaving its mark.

 This work is less about representing rain and more about negotiating with materials.